eugval/products-near-you/README.md

 To run the tests:

-1. Make sure all requirements are installed
+1. Make sure all requirements are installed.

-2. run
+2. run :

 ```
 $ cd tests
 $ ./run_tests_with_coverage
 ```

 To run with the profiler:

-Follow the steps above but replace step 2. with
+Follow the steps above but replace step 2. with :

 ```
 $ python run_with_profiler.py
 ```
-At every request, profiling information should appear on the terminal
+At every request, profiling information should appear on the terminal.

 The purpose of this exercise is to build an API that returns the most popular products